FMI Logo

 Statement

 Walk for Life is a new program in optimal gait dynamics that helps participants learn to walk “the way Nature meant.”
-Developed by Ruthy Alon, Israeli creator of Bones for Life® and founder of the Foundation for Movement Intelligence, this program is based on
+Developed by Ruthy Alon, creator of Bones for Life® and founder of the Foundation for Movement Intelligence, this program is based on Ms. Alon’s prior work and 40+ years’ international experience as a Senior Trainer of the Feldenkrais Method of movement re-education.

-In this program, the use of walking poles not only helps us to maintain equilibrium, but also redistribtes effort, reviving our arms’ primal function — like the front legs of quadrupeds —
+only helps us to maintain equilibrium, but also redistributes effort, reviving our arms’ primal function — like the front legs of quadrupeds —

 to produce pressurized impacts into the ground.

-The resulting counter-force from this pressure [aka GRF, or ground reaction force] thrusts our shoulder blades back toward the vertebrae,
+The resulting counter-force from this pressure [aka GRF, or ground reaction force] thrusts our shoulder blades back toward the vertebrae, helping to restore flexibility in this often stiff, non-negotiable area of our dorsal spine.

 Poles.jpg